-The College uses several types of sanctions, which include break detention (15 minutes), lunchtime detentions (20 minutes) after College detentions (normally 1 hour), community service, internal exclusion, fixed and permanent exclusions.
+The College uses several types of sanctions, which include break detentions (15 minutes), lunchtime detentions (20 minutes) and after College detentions (normally 1 hour); community service, internal exclusions and fixed and permanent exclusions.

 After College detentions will be given for serious offences (for example smoking or persistent poor behaviour).
-Under the government regulations the College does not need to give parents/carers 24hrs notice if their child is to be detained after College, but we will notify parents of such a decision.
-Parents are expected to support the College's decision in deciding to give their child an after College detention.
+Under the Government Regulations the College does not need to give parents/carers 24hrs' notice if their child is to be detained after the hours of the normal College day, but we will notify parents of such a decision.
+Parents are expected to support the College's decision to give their child an after College detention.

-At times a student's behaviour may be serious enough to remove him/her from lessons.
+At times, a student's behaviour may be serious enough to remove him/her from lessons.
 As a result, the student may be given an internal exclusion.
-The management of an internal exclusion will depend on the decision of the SLT member associated with a particular year group.
+A sanction at this level will be determined by the SLT member associated with a particular year group.
 Parents/carers will be informed of this decision either by telephone or letter.